-Web-based System Manager Installation
+Installing Web-based System Manager

-To use Web-based System Manager, it must be installed on the client used to run it and on any managed machines.
-If you have AIX 5.1 or later installed on your machine, you might already have Web-based System Manager installed.
+To use Web-based System Manager, it must be installed on the client and on any managed machines.
+If you have AIX 5.2 installed on your machine, you might already have Web-based System Manager installed.

-To verify this, enter the following: lslpp -h sysmgt.websm.framework lslpp: Fileset sysmgt.websm.framework not installed.
+To verify this, type the following:

+'''

+lslpp -h sysmgt.websm.framework

+'''